 What are Southwest Child Protection Procedures?

-Somerset is one of the 12 Local Safeguarding Children Boards that make up the South West consortia* that have developed the Southwest Child Protection Procedures (in conjunction with Tri.x).
+Somerset is one of the 12 Local Safeguarding Children Boards that make up the South West consortium* that has developed the Southwest Child Protection Procedures (in conjunction with Tri.x).

 Each board has its own site, which provides a ‘gateway’ to the shared consortium procedures, with the facility to house information specific to individual boards avoiding confusion for users.
 Materials will be updated twice yearly to ensure all guidance remains a current and relevant for practitioners.